 Which Areas of Your Agency Need Legal Protection?

 It’s not a matter of if but when a legal issue arises for your agency, are you prepared?
-My guest today is an Intellectual Property attorney who focuses on helping marketing agencies stay protected.
+My guest today is an Intellectual Property attorney who focuses on helping marketing agencies with their legal protection to ensure all aspects of their agency stays protected.

 In this episode, we’ll cover:

 - What legal mistakes to avoid.